 - Next, add the rice to the stock in which the chicken has been cooked.
 You might need to add some hot water, depending on the amount of stock you have on the pan, so pay attention throughout the rice cooking.
 Usually, carolino rice demands 3x the amount of water.

 - When the rice is just about to be cooked add the blood and vinegar mixture that you got from the supermarket.
 Mix well and simmer for 1-2 minutes.
 Remove the pan from the heat and serve immediately.

-If you are in Porto it is possible to enjoy this dish at:
+Later on, when you come to Porto, it is possible to enjoy this dish at:

 Taberna de Santo António

 Rua de Sá de Noronha, 81